 Example: Tlingit Helmet – Views of a 3D Photogrammetric Model

 Measurement structure design is the process of defining a sensor network and the subsequent methods to process the information it collects.
 In photogrammetry, the sensor network is the camera’s 3D location and orientation for each photo in the capture set in relation to the imaging subject.
 To get the best results, this network must collect enough data so that the impact of any incorrect data is minimized.
 This data set must also enable the reduction to a minimum of the 3D measurement uncertainty of the resulting virtual 3D model representing the imaging subject.
 The design of the measurement structure is influenced by the imaging subject’s 3D features, any restrictions on the placement of cameras and the number of images necessary to satisfy the given “accuracy” and quality requirements.
-The prerequisite for any successful measurement in any scientific field of data domain is the design of such a measurement structure.
-Reduction of measurement uncertainty is accomplished through the reduction and elimination of error in photogrammetric image capture and its subsequent virtual 3D reconstruction.
+The prerequisite for any successful measurement in any scientific data domain is the design of such a measurement structure.
+Reduction of measurement uncertainty is accomplished through the systematic reduction and elimination of error in photogrammetric image capture and its subsequent virtual 3D reconstruction.

 How to Capture Photos

 A crucial element of a successful photogrammetric process is obtaining a “good” photographic sequence.
 Good photographic sequences are based on a few simple rules.
 The CHI photogrammetry training class explores the reasons behind these rules and shows how to make informed choices in the face of challenging subjects.

 Here are some suggestions for the camera/lens configuration:

 - Begin your project using a wide-angle lens.
 CHI’s first lens selection usually has a 24mm focal length.

 - Choose your desired distance from the subject and focus.
 Then tape the focus ring in place.